 For her PhD, Manon aims to unravel the mysteries underlying the evolutionary enigma of the balanced lethal system, together with her co-workers at IBL and Naturalis Biodiversity Center.
 Her focus is on Triturus newts.
 In 2018 Manon obtained her Masters degree in Biology at Wageningen University with a double specialization: conservation/ecology and evolution/genomics.

-'I am fascinated by the resilience of nature, even though it is clear it sometimes needs our support.
-I believe that the successes in investigating and protecting the natural world, two of our greatest duties, in my opinion, are mostly based on the basic principles of thinking out of the box and working together.'
-After her PhD on the evolution of balanced lethal systems in Triturus newts, Manon aims to pursue a career in conservation genomics or evolutionary genomics.
+‘I am fascinated by the resilience of nature, even though it is clear the natural world also needs our support.
+I believe that the successes achieved in investigating and protecting the natural world - two of our greatest duties, in my opinion - are mostly based on the basic principles of thinking out of the box and working together.’
+After her PhD on the evolution of balanced lethal systems in Triturus newts, Manon aims to pursue a career in conservation genomics, evolutionary biology, and/or science communication.

 1st prize for oral presentation within subtheme: “Global Health - Humans and Animals" at the University of Copenhagen EuroLeague of Life Sciences (ELLS) Student Conference 2017, for the MSc project "The Importance of Genomics for the Conservation Management of the Critically Endangered Pygmy Hog (Porcula salvania)".